ibm-cloud-docs/vpc/vpn-ts-unable-establish-connection.md

 1. Make sure that ports UDP `4500` and UDP `500` are open on both sides.
 1. Make sure that NAT-Traversal is enabled on the peer, if it is a configurable option.
+1. Make sure that the local and remote CIDRs match.
 1. Make sure that the peer device uses its public IP address as the IKE ID.
 This option is not a configurable option.